bogadisa/Faster_API_River/README.md

-# PoE API Public Stash River consumer
+# An optimized API river consumer

-A Python library written in C for consuming the PoE Public Stash API river efficiently
+A Python library written in C for consuming, specifically the PoE Public Stash, API rivers efficiently